Doping at the Olympic Games: 2012 London

 On 29 November 2016 the Court of Arbitration for Sport issued a decision that all results achieved by 2012 Olympic heptathlon bronze medalist Tatyana Chernova of Russia between 15 August 2011 and 22 July 2013 are annulled.
 It also annulled all of Yekaterina Sharmina's results between 17 June 2011 and 5 August 2015, including her 33rd-place finish in the 2012 women's 1500m.
 CAS ruled that they "have been found to have committed an anti-doping rule violation ... of the International Athletic Association Federation (IAAF) Competition Rules after analysis of their Athlete Biological Passports (ABP) showed evidence of blood doping."

 On 12 January 2017, the IOC disqualified three weightlifters for failing drug tests at the 2012 games.
 Two competed in men's 94 kg weightlifting: Intigam Zairov of Azerbaijan and Norayr Vardanyan of Armenia.
 Women's 63 kg weightlifter Sibel Simsek of Turkey was disqualified.
 None was a medalist at these games.

 On 1 February 2017, the IOC disqualified three athletes due to failed doping tests, all of whom tested positive for turinabol.
 Russian women's discus thrower Vera Ganeeva, who finished 23rd, Turkish boxer Adem Kilicci, who ranked 5th in men's 69–75 kg boxing, and Russian 400m runner Antonina Krivoshapka, who finished 6th, were disqualified.
 Krivoshapka also was part of the Russian silver medal-winning women's 4 × 400 m relay team, which was stripped of the silver medals.

 In December 2014, a documentary aired on German TV in which 800m gold medalist Mariya Savinova allegedly admitted to using banned substances on camera.
 In November 2015, Savinova was one of five Russian runners the World Anti-Doping Agency recommended to receive a lifetime ban for doping during the London Olympics, along with 800m bronze medalist Ekaterina Poistogova.
 On 10 February 2017, the Court of Arbitration for Sport upheld a four-year ban that effectively stripped Savinova of her Olympic gold and other medals.
 On 7 April 2017, CAS refused to decide on disqualification from 2012, and disqualify Ekaterina Poistogova from 2015.
 Thus, Ekaterina Poistogova retained her Olympic 2012 medal at women's 800 metres athletic event.
+In 2024, the Russian Athleteics Federation cancelled Poistogova's results from July 2012 to October 2014 after analysing old samples.
+Poistogova was then stripped of the Olympic 800m silver medal.
+On 6 June 2025, the Court of Arbitration for Sport dismissed the appeal by Poistogova (now Guliyev), thereby officially revoking her medal.

 As of December 2022, the 2012 Summer Olympics has seen a record 40 Olympic medals stripped for doping violations.
 Russia is the leading country with 17 medals stripped.